-- 4.3.1 Members shall be eligible to attend all meetings of the Senate and should normally attend every meeting. - 4.3.2 The Senate shall approve an attendance policy for its members. - 4.3.3 The Clerk shall be responsible for ensuring that the attendance policy is circulated to all members at the start of each academic year, is available for consultation at each meeting of the Senate, and is published in accordance with the University publication scheme. - 4.3.4 The Interim Business and Effectiveness Committee shall periodically review the attendance policy.
-The Chair of the Senate, with the advice of the Secretary of the University, may approve amendments to the attendance policy not affecting its substance provided that the amendments are reported to the Senate at its next ordinary meeting.
-Amendments affecting the substance of the attendance policy shall require the approval of the Senate. - 4.3.5 The Clerk shall keep a record of those members present at each meeting and of those persons in attendance and this record shall form part of the minutes of that meeting.
+- 4.3.1 Members shall be eligible to attend all meetings of the Standing Committee or the Standing Sub-Committee and should normally attend every meeting. - 4.3.2 Members shall be responsible for conducting themselves in accordance with such policies on attendance as may be approved by the Senate.

+4.3.3 The Clerk shall keep a record of those members present at each meeting and of those persons in attendance and this record shall form part of the minutes of that meeting.